seventhqueen/stax/readme.txt

-=== STAX Header Builder for WordPress ===
+=== STAX Header Builder ===
 Contributors: SeventhQueen
-Tags: header builder, header editor, sticky header, landing page, drag-and-drop, visual editor, wysiwyg, slide-up header, transparent header, stax
+Tags: stax, header builder, frontend editor, landing page, drag-and-drop, visual editor, wysiwyg, design, sticky header, slide-up header, transparent header
 Requires at least: 4.6
-Tested up to: 4.9.5
+Tested up to: 4.9.8
-Requires PHP: 5.4
+Requires PHP: 5.6
-Stable tag: 1.0.2
+Stable tag: 1.0.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Header builder for any WordPress theme.
-Replace your existing header and create pixel perfect headers with ease.
-All is visual and in front-end.
+The most advanced frontend drag & drop header builder.
+Create pixel perfect headers with ease.
+Works with any theme.

 == Description ==

+### Version 1.0.3 notes
+- Multi zone editing added.
+Customize footer, header or content.
+- Please be advised that when updating, old elements will loose their settings and you will need to adjust them.

-Stax is a drag & drop visual header builder plugin for WordPress enabling the creation of page headers in a live, visual way.
+Stax is a front-end drag & drop visual header builder plugin for WordPress enabling the creation of page headers in a live, visual way.
 This lets you focus on the look and design of your page headers, instead of tripping over the behind-the-scenes mechanics of building headers.
 Check out **[Stax Builder](https://staxbuilder.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**.

 = Works with any theme =